manassaloi/manassaloi.github.io/about.md

 permalink: /about/
 ---

-My name is Manas J Saloi.
+Hello!
+I am Manas J Saloi.
 I’m a Product Manager living in Bangalore.
-I’m currently part of the Transport team at [Go-Jek](https://www.go-jek.com/).
+Currently part of the Transport Product team at [Go-Jek](https://www.go-jek.com/) where I look after the booking experience (how you book your ride basically) on all our ride hailing products

 In the past I have worked for [Kore.ai](https://kore.ai/), [CouponDunia (Part of Times Internet now)](https://www.coupondunia.in/), [Craftsvilla](https://www.craftsvilla.com/) and [Directi](https://www.directi.com/)